 We use GitLab to track all bugs and feature requests.
-Most of the time, you assign an issue to yourself, work on it until it's fixed, and then the issue is closed automatically when a commit with "Fixes #issue_number" is merged.
+Most of the time, you announce you are working on an issue, work on it until it's fixed, and then the issue is closed automatically when a commit with "Fixes #issue_number" is merged.

 Interested users can enable notifications for an existing issue to get an email when it's updated.
 It's also possible to change your "Notification settings" for pitivi from the default "Global" to "Watch", to receive notifications for any activity in the entire project.

 It's best to get in touch with us on our IRC channel

 Freenode, to see if it's still meaningful, etc.